gnohgnij/TheOdinProject/Rock Paper Scissors/README.md

 This is project 2 of **The Odin Project**

-The task was to create a Rock, Paper, Scissors game using Javascript on console
+The task was to create a Rock, Paper, Scissors game using Javascript

 For more info, visit: https://www.theodinproject.com/courses/foundations/lessons/html-css